-It is time once again to look at the U.S. Drowning Statistics of the Month.
-This time, we’re looking at the numbers and maps from June 2019.
+It is time once again to look at the U.S. drowning stats of the Month.
+This time, we’re looking at the numbers and maps from the drowning statistics for June 2019.

 As our regular readers know, each month we examine the overall drowning statistics for the entire country to gain insight of current water safety and drowning trends.
 The charts and maps are offered courtesy of USA Swimming.
 We’re given special permission to share these findings with our audience each month.